fkroeber/sar_parcel_analyses/README.md

 These scripts are working on their own and can be used for different purposes.
 However, they were created and primarily used in the context of field-based analyses (phenology and crop classification).
 Thus, alongside with the above-mentioned scripts there is a script called "xy.z" reading in the pre-processed data and analysing it subsequently by creating time-series curves and performing classifications using the random forest classifier.

 # Note
-* processing requirements (CPU, storage, etc) - tests on larger AoIs not performed, no reliability for that
+* processing requirements (CPU, storage, etc)
+* tests on larger AoIs not performed, no reliability for that
+* subswath test, multi-swath should be feasible -> overlapping multi scenes requires further effort
 * performance tests

 Visualisation of some outputs/For further information see (blogpost)